Menu

 Life of another policy

-When there are two people in a business partnership, it is possible to take out cover called ‘life of another on the other partner.
+When two people are in a business partnership, it is possible to take out cover called ‘life of another on the other partner.
 In the event of a claim on the policy, it would be made by the surviving person in the partnership.

 Business loan protection plan

 Insurance Hero is an independent insurance broker that specialises in business protection insurance.
-For a detailed quote that closely tailors to the needs of your business, please contact Insurance Hero on 0203 129 88 where one of our experienced brokers will guide you through policy requirements.
+For a detailed quote that is closely tailored to your business’s needs, please contact Insurance Hero on 0203 129 88, and one of our experienced brokers will guide you through policy requirements.

 Summary